 The Veterans Resource Center is dedicated to supporting veterans as they transition from military service to college and civilian life.
-The VRC provides the following services; assistance with accessing VA Benefits, specialized orientations and workshops, academic counseling and/or referrals for VA approved educational plans, and opportunities to meet and socialize with other veterans at the college.
-Rancho Santiago Community College District is approved by the California Bureau for Private Postsecondary and Vocational Education for the training of veterans and eligible persons.
-Please call for additional information or assistance (714-564-6050) or come to our office SAC U-103.
+The VRC provides the following services: assistance with accessing VA Benefits, specialized orientations and workshops, academic counseling and/or referrals for VA approved educational plans, and opportunities to meet and socialize with other veterans at the college.
+RanchoSantiago Community College District is approvedby the California Bureau for PrivatePostsecondary and Vocational Education for the training of veterans and eligible persons.
+Please call for additional informationor assistance (714-564-6050) or cometo our office at SAC in R-101.